Interfacial Line Energy of a Topological Phase

-{\it Quantum correction to surface tension:} When $\kappa=0$, the fermions and spins are decoupled and the physics of nucleation under the quench protocol is determined by just the classical Ising fields.
+When $\kappa=0$, the fermions and spins are decoupled and the physics of nucleation under the quench protocol is determined by just the classical Ising fields.
 Thus, change of free-energy in the formation of a circular cluster of size $n$ is